duartegroup/autodE/doc/config.rst

 General
 *******

-The high-level electronic structure code defaults to using the first available from {ORCA, Gaussian09, Gaussian16, NWChem} and the low-level from {XTB, MOPAC}.
+The high-level electronic structure code defaults to the first available from {ORCA, Gaussian09, Gaussian16, NWChem} and the low-level from {XTB, MOPAC}.
 To select Gaussian09 as the high-level method: